Overview

 Debt Avalanche - Deep Dive

-The avalanche is the interest-minimisation strategy.
+The avalanche is the interest-minimization strategy.
 Its logic is straightforward: the higher the interest rate, the faster a debt grows.
-By attacking the highest-rate debt first, you reduce the most damaging interest accrual as quickly as possible.
+By attacking the highest-rate debt first, you cut off the most damaging interest accrual as quickly as possible.

 The mechanics.
 Each month, pay the minimum on every debt.
 Then take all remaining available money and throw it at the debt with the highest APR.
 When that debt reaches zero, take its entire former payment (minimum plus your extra amount) and redirect it to the next-highest-rate debt.
 Repeat until all debts are gone.

 Where avalanche wins decisively.
-When your highest-rate debt has a very high balance — say a ₹2,00,000 credit card at 36% APR — the avalanche saves dramatically more than the snowball because you are attacking a high-rate balance that is generating thousands of rupees of monthly interest.
+When your highest-rate debt also carries a very high balance, say a ₹2,00,000 credit card at 36% APR, the avalanche saves dramatically more than the snowball because you're attacking a high-rate balance generating thousands of rupees of monthly interest.
 Every month you delay attacking it costs you compounding interest.

 Where avalanche feels painful.
-If your highest-rate debt is also your largest balance, you might go 12–18 months without fully clearing a single account.
-That can be psychologically exhausting.
-Some people lose motivation and revert to minimum payments — which eliminates the strategy's mathematical advantage entirely.
+If your highest-rate debt is also your largest balance, you might go 12-18 months without fully clearing a single account.
+That can wear on you.
+Some people lose motivation and revert to minimum payments, which erases the strategy's mathematical advantage entirely.

 Debt Snowball - Deep Dive

 The snowball is the motivation-maintenance strategy.
-It sacrifices some mathematical optimality in exchange for psychological momentum — and there is genuine empirical evidence that this trade-off is worth it for many people.
+It trades away some mathematical optimality for psychological momentum, and there's real empirical evidence that the trade-off pays off for many people.

 The mechanics.
 List all debts smallest balance to largest, ignoring interest rates entirely.
 Pay minimums on everything.
 Throw all extra money at the smallest balance.
-When it is gone, roll its full payment into the next-smallest.
-The payments "snowball" upward in size as each debt is cleared.
+When it's gone, roll its full payment into the next-smallest.
+The payments "snowball" upward in size as each debt clears.

 Why it works psychologically.
-Clearing a debt — even a small one — is a concrete victory.
-It reduces your number of open accounts, reduces the number of minimum payments you track, and provides a tangible proof point that the plan is working.
-Behavioural research, including a 2012 Journal of Marketing Research study, found that account elimination (snowball logic) predicted debt clearance success better than interest rate targeting (avalanche logic).
+Clearing a debt, even a small one, is a concrete victory.
+It shrinks your number of open accounts, cuts the number of minimum payments you track, and gives you a tangible proof point that the plan is working.
+A 2012 Journal of Marketing Research study found that account elimination (snowball logic) predicted debt clearance success better than interest rate targeting (avalanche logic).

 Where snowball loses money.
-If your smallest-balance debt is also your lowest-rate debt, you are ignoring a high-rate debt that is growing while you focus on the cheap one.
-Over 2–3 years, this can cost ₹10,000–₹30,000 in avoidable interest depending on the balances and rates involved.
+If your smallest-balance debt is also your lowest-rate debt, you're ignoring a high-rate debt that keeps growing while you focus on the cheap one.
+Over 2-3 years, this can cost ₹10,000-₹30,000 in avoidable interest depending on the balances and rates involved.

 Real Example: Three Debts, Two Strategies